chatox/networks-science-course/practicum/ps07_degree_assortativity.md

-# Practice Session 07: Loading graphs and computing centrality
+# Practice Session 07: Empirical degree distributions

-:construction: **NOTE: THIS PRACTICE IS BEING EDITED/REVIEWED**
+:construction: THIS IS UNDER CONSTRUCTION

-In this session we will learn to use [NetworkX](https://networkx.github.io/), a Python package.
+In this session we will process some existing networks using [NetworkX](https://networkx.github.io/), a Python package.

 # 0. Reading and drawing in NetworkX

+TO-DO:

+* Add instructions to read hero-network.csv
+* Study 3 networks: hero, internet, astro
+* For each network, extract degree distribution, fit manually and using Hill, plot degree-degree correlation, conclude something

 Imports: